Zenoll

 When the founder is the sales process, the company cannot grow beyond the founder's calendar.

-This does not mean abandoning relationships.
-It means building a proactive, outbound engine that can systematically create *new* relationships outside of your existing network.
-It is about taking the magic of what the founder does intuitively and turning it into a repeatable process that can be run by others, at scale.
+Scaling requires a proactive outbound engine that can create *new* relationships outside of your existing network.
+It's about turning founder intuition into a repeatable process run by others.

 The Takeaway